spacetelescope/jdaviz/docs/cubeviz/displaycubes.rst

 Displaying Cubes
 ****************

-The Cubeviz layout includes three image viewers (at the top of the app) and one spectrum viewer (at the bottom of the app), which it attempts to populate automatically when the first dataset is loaded.
-By default, Cubeviz attempts to parse and display the flux in the top left viewer, the uncertainty in the top middle viewer, and the mask into the top right viewer.
-The spectrum viewer is populated by default by collapsing the spatial axes using the `max` function.
+The Cubeviz layout includes two image viewers (at the top of the app) and one spectrum viewer (at the bottom of the app), which it attempts to populate automatically when the first dataset is loaded.
+By default, Cubeviz attempts to parse and display the flux in the top left viewer, the uncertainty in the top right viewer.
+The spectrum viewer is populated by default by collapsing the spatial axes using the "Sum" function.
 The indicators that the load machinery looks for in each HDU to populate the viewers are below (note that in all cases, header values are converted to lower case):